 Jinnah, being a widely-read, English-trained Barrister, was eloquent and possessed a mastery over the English language.
 He also had a vast and sophisticated English vocabulary.
-Additionally, Jinnah was a bold, forthright and courageous leader, who was never afraid of uttering what was on his mind.
+Additionally, Jinnah was a bold, forthright, and courageous leader, who was never afraid of uttering what was on his mind.

-Those who paint Jinnah with a secular brush struggle to explain why, with all the aforementioned qualities, his expansive vocabulary and his knack for eloquence, Jinnah never used the words "secular", "secularist" or "secularism" to explain his own ideology or his vision for Pakistan.
+Those who paint Jinnah with a secular brush struggle to explain why, with all the aforementioned qualities, his expansive vocabulary, and his knack for eloquence, Jinnah never used the words "secular", "secularist", or "secularism" to explain his own ideology or his vision for Pakistan.
 Not even once.
-This is evident from his correspondence, speeches and writings, which are preserved in the Jinnah Papers (now spread over 18 volumes and counting).
+This is evident from his correspondence, speeches, and writings, which are preserved in the Jinnah Papers (now spread over 18 volumes and counting).
 He was certainly aware of the word "secular" as is evident from his press conference held in New Delhi on 14 July 1947.
 If Jinnah wanted, and had he indeed been secular, he could have ended the debate for posterity by explaining his vision and ideology by using such words.

-While the proponents of a secular Jinnah rely upon only a few of his speeches (less than half a dozen to be precise), most notably his speech to the Constituent Assembly of Pakistan on 11 August 1947, to try and paint him as secular, they conveniently and deliberately ignore dozens, if not hundreds, of Jinnah's other speeches, statements and correspondence that tell an altogether different story of the man and his vision for Pakistan.
+While the proponents of a secular Jinnah rely upon only a few of his speeches (less than half a dozen to be precise), most notably his speech to the Constituent Assembly of Pakistan on 11 August 1947, to try and paint him as secular, they conveniently and deliberately ignore dozens, if not hundreds, of Jinnah's other speeches, statements, and correspondence that tell an altogether different story of the man and his vision for Pakistan.
 To support their views, both the proponents of a secular Jinnah and his detractors have gone as far as to manufacture fake quotes, which they have attributed to Jinnah.
-This smacks of intellectual dishonesty of the worst kind.
+This is intellectual dishonesty of the worst kind.

 Secularists also struggle to explain why Jinnah, if he was secular, would carve out another secular state from India, which India's Congress party and Nehru had openly declared would be a secular state.
 This begs the question: why carve out a secular state from another secular state, that too on the basis of religion?
-To do so, would be a glaring contradiction...on both counts.
+To do so, would be a glaring contradiction on both counts.

 Jinnah, like any other historical figure, should not be judged on the basis of a single speech (or even a few).
 In order to understand Jinnah and his vision for Pakistan, we must look at him as a whole.
 To highlight and overemphasize Jinnah's speech of 11 August 1947 at the expense of his other speeches and statements and to look for seeds of secularism in Jinnah’s politics is to miss the forest for the trees.

-This website's objective is to set the historical record straight regarding Jinnah's vision for Pakistan by countering the revisionist historical narrative of some secularists, who, at the lesser end, are painting Jinnah as secular by selectively quoting him and, at the more extreme end, are engaged in the outright falsification of history by attributing untruths and fake quotes to Jinnah.
+This page's objective is to set the historical record straight regarding Jinnah's vision for Pakistan by countering the revisionist historical narrative of some secularists, who, at the lesser end, are painting Jinnah as secular by selectively quoting him and, at the more extreme end, are engaged in the outright falsification of history by attributing untruths and fake quotes to Jinnah.